20+ Black-Owned Restaurants in Portland You Should Visit

 The Fresh Veggie from Rudy’s via Instagram (@rudyspizzapdx)

 This is just a sampling of all the amazing black-owned restaurants that exist locally.
 To explore more black-owned businesses in the Portland Metro area, we recommend checking out Mercatus Business Directory and PDX Black Excellence, two phenomenal resources for finding more opportunities to support diversity in our community.
+We also feature many of our Portland restaurant partners in a dedicated directory, which you can view here for even more options.
 Feel free to reach out if you have any questions and please give us a follow on social media @sporkbytes.

 Ready for more delicious foodie finds?
 Let Spork Bytes bring a taste of Portland’s food scene to your next corporate meeting or special event.
 Get started today and receive a custom proposal.